 Implementation of the No Retail Alternative would not avoid or reduce identified significant project-related impacts below a level of significance, although it would reduce overall impacts to V/C ratio along roadway segments and delay at intersections and freeway ramps, and would reduce the scale and bulk of development in comparison to the proposed project.
-Identified significant impacts to transportation/ circulation/parking, community character, noise, biological resources, and health and safety from the proposed project would remain under this alternative.
-While this alternative would provide offices, a hotel, and multi-family residences within close proximity to major roads, freeways, and existing community amenities, the alternative would fail to develop a project to serve the immediate needs of the community (which would include retail/commercial uses) or provide a place for public gathering and social interaction.
+Identified significant impacts to transportation/circulation/parking, neighborhood character, noise, biological resources, paleontological resources, and health and safety from the proposed project would remain under this alternative.

+While this alternative would provide offices, a hotel, and multi-family residences within close proximity to major roads, freeways, and existing community amenities, the alternative it lacks the retail component needed to achieve the project's Main Street concept.
+Furthermore, without the retail, this alternative would fail to develop a project to serve the immediate needs of the community (which would include retail/commercial uses) or and would not provide a place for public gathering and social interaction.
 Additionally, while this alternative would promote sustainable development principles and smart growth to a certain extent with proposed office, hotel, and residential uses, it would not provide shopping or dining opportunities within the development.